-- (D) Failure to occupy seat - (1) If the passenger does not occupy space which has been reserved by/for them and the carrier is not notified of the cancellation of such reservation up to and until the scheduled departure of that particular flight, the carrier will cancel the passenger's itinerary, and unused coupons subject to forfeiture in accordance with Rule 125. - (E) Check-in time limits - (1) The passenger is responsible to ensure that they have allowed ample time to arrive at airport, present themselves at the Carrier's check-in counter and complete any government mandated check-in formalities.
+- a) The passenger is responsible to ensure that they have allowed ample time to arrive at airport, present themselves at the Carrier's check-in counter and complete any government mandated check-in formalities.
 The Carrier requires all passengers with proper identification to present themselves for check-in and be available to receive a boarding pass and drop their bags no later than 45 minutes prior to the scheduled departure for flights departing from Edmonton (YEG), Yellowknife (YZF), Iqaluit (YFB), Montreal (YUL), Winnipeg (YWG) and Ottawa (YOW), or 30 minutes prior to the schedule departure date of the passenger's flight from all other stations.
 If the passenger(s) fail to meet any of the above requirements the Carrier will cancel their reservation along with all services booked.
-Departure of scheduled aircraft will not be delayed to accommodate those passengers who arrive too late for such formalities to be completed before scheduled departure time. - (2) The passenger is responsible to ensure that they have allowed ample time to clear security where applicable, clear government mandated formalities, and present themselves at the Carrier's boarding gate at the applicable time.
+Departure of scheduled aircraft will not be delayed to accommodate those passengers who arrive too late for such formalities to be completed before scheduled departure time. - b) The passenger is responsible to ensure that they have allowed ample time to clear security where applicable, clear government mandated formalities, and present themselves at the Carrier's boarding gate at the applicable time.
 The Carrier requires all passengers with proper identification to present themselves at the boarding gate at least 15 minutes prior to scheduled departure time.
 If the passenger(s) fail to meet any of the above requirements the Carrier will cancel their reservation along with all services booked.
-Departure of schedule aircraft will not be delayed to accommodate those passengers who arrive too late for such formalities to be completed before scheduled departure time. - (3) If the passenger has additional requirements, such as AVIH or UMNR.
-Checkin should be at least 90 minutes prior. - Recommended check-in time: To ensure that the passenger has plenty of time to check in, drop off checked baggage and pass through security, the carrier recommends that the passenger check in 120 minutes before flights departing Edmonton (YEG), Yellowknife (YZF), Iqaluit (YFB), Montreal (YUL), Winnipeg (YWG), and Ottawa (YOW); and 90 minutes before their flight from all other stations. - Check-in and baggage drop-off deadline: The passenger must have checked in, obtained their boarding pass and checked all baggage at the baggage drop-off counter before the check-in deadline for their flight 45 minutes before their flight if departing Edmonton (YEG), Yellowknife (YZF), Iqaluit (YFB), Montreal (YUL), Winnipeg (YWG), and Ottawa (YOW); and 30 minutes before their flight from all other stations. - Boarding gate deadline: The passenger must be available for boarding at the boarding gate by the boarding gate deadline 15 minutes before their flight.
+Departure of schedule aircraft will not be delayed to accommodate those passengers who arrive too late for such formalities to be completed before scheduled departure time. - c) If the passenger has additional requirements, such as AVIH checked as baggage, Pet in Cabin (PETC) or UMNR, check-in should be at least 90 minutes prior. - Recommended check-in time: To ensure that the passenger has plenty of time to check in, drop off checked baggage and pass through security, the carrier recommends that the passenger check in 120 minutes before flights departing Edmonton (YEG), Yellowknife (YZF), Iqaluit (YFB), Montreal (YUL), Winnipeg (YWG), and Ottawa (YOW); and 90 minutes before their flight from all other stations. - Check-in and baggage drop-off deadline: The passenger must have checked in, obtained their boarding pass and checked all baggage at the baggage drop-off counter before the check-in deadline for their flight 45 minutes before their flight if departing Edmonton (YEG),

+Yellowknife (YZF), Iqaluit (YFB), Montreal (YUL), Winnipeg (YWG), and Ottawa (YOW); and 30 minutes before their flight from all other stations.

+Boarding gate deadline: The passenger must be available for boarding at the boarding gate by the boarding gate deadline 15 minutes before their flight.